broadinstitute/str-analysis/README.md

 In initial tests, we found this approach is sufficient to distinguish affected from unaffected individuals.
-In a cohort of 4447 samples from individuals with different rare disease phenotypes as well as their unaffected family members, this script identified 9 individuals as `call = PATHOGENIC MOTIF / PATHOGENIC MOTIF` meaning that their read data supports only the pathogenic motifs, and no other motifs (ie. benign motifs, or motifs of uncertain significance).
+In a cohort of 4447 samples from individuals with different rare disease phenotypes as well as their unaffected family members, this script identified 9 individuals as `call = PATHOGENIC MOTIF / PATHOGENIC MOTIF` meaning that their read data supports only the pathogenic motifs.
 Of these 9 individuals, 2 are positive controls with previously-validated RFC1/CANVAS pathogenic expansions, and 1 is an affected individual with a phenotype that is highly consistent with CANVAS (now proceeding to clinical validation).
 The other 6 cases are likely false-positives (or secondary findings).
 In the future, as we continue to test the script on additional positive controls as well as simulated data, we may